City to host civic reception for Chicago mayor - Connacht Tribune

-Galway Bay fm newsroom – The mayor of Chicago will be honoured at a civic reception at the Galmont Hotel in the city next week.
-(4/4)
+Galway Bay fm newsroom – The Mayor of Chicago will be honoured at a civic reception at the Galmont Hotel in the city next week (April 4)

 Mayor Emanuel will be leading a delegation of over 30 business leaders and dignitaries on the trip to Ireland with a specific focus on visiting Galway.

-Mayor of Galway city, Pearse Flannery says it’s up to Galway business leaders now to showcase everything Galway has to offer
+Mayor of Galway City, Pearce Flannery says it’s up to business leaders now to showcase everything Galway has to offer.

 City to host civic reception for Chicago mayor

-Galway Bay fm newsroom – The mayor of Chicago will be honoured at a civic reception at the Galmont Hotel in the city next week.
-(4/4)
+Galway Bay fm newsroom – The Mayor of Chicago will be honoured at a civic reception at the Galmont Hotel in the city next week (April 4)